VibhuAgarwal/VibhuAgarwal/README.md

 # Hi, I'm Vibhor Agarwal! 👋

-I am a passionate B.Tech CS student at GLA University, driven by a curiosity for technology and a love for writing.
+I am a passionate B.Tech CS student at GLA University at Mathura, driven by a curiosity for technology and a love for coding.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![<VibhuAgarwal>'s Stats](https://github-readme-stats.vercel.app/api?username=VibhuAgarwal&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)